Ensure Giotto Suite is installed.

 return_plot = FALSE,

-3 Create the Giotto object using the convenience function
+3 Create the Giotto object using the import utility

 ## provide path to nanostring folder